aceace001/shell/REPORT.md

 * exit: in 'main()' function, if the command is 'exit', we exit with status 0.

 ### Regular commands
-* After checking builtin command and errors from redirection, we implement simple regular command such as "ls", "date", or "echo hello" by forking the process to create parent and child process.
+* After checking builtin command and errors from redirection, we implement the ability for the shell to execute simple regular command such as "ls", "date", or "echo hello" by forking the process to create parent and child process.
 The parent wait until child process is finished by using 'waitpid()' function and print completion.
 The child